rpgreview/papersandpaychecks/pnp.md

 | Sense (sight) |    +3      | +6       |           | +9         |

 ## 3.6 Managers

+> (1) "An official wants to multiply subordinates, not rivals" and
+(2) "Officials make work for each other."
+--- Cyril Northcote Parkinson, *Parkinson's Law, or The Pursuit of Progress*, 1958

 **Yule B. Allwright**, a manager, E+1 S+2 F+2 P+2 (Performer)